michael-lazar/rtv/README.rst

 Configuration
 -------------

-Configuration settings are stored in ``{HOME}/.config/rtv/rtv.cfg``.
+RTV stores configuration files in the ``{HOME}/.config/rtv/`` directory.

-Auto-generate the config file by running
+See `rtv.cfg <https://github.com/michael-lazar/rtv/blob/master/rtv/templates/rtv.cfg>`_ for the full list of configurable options.
+You can clone this file onto your system by running

 .. code-block:: bash

     $ rtv --copy-config

-See the `default config <https://github.com/michael-lazar/rtv/blob/master/rtv/templates/rtv.cfg>`_ for the full list of settings.

 ------
 Editor
 ------